Extrapolation

 count_uniqueno

-Each of these aggregates has its own way of dealing with extrapolation, due to the fact that e.g., counts have to be extrapolated in a slightly different way from percentiles.
+Each of these aggregates has its own way of dealing with extrapolation, due to the fact that, for example, counts have to be extrapolated in a slightly different way from percentiles.
 While min and max are technically percentiles, we currently do not offer extrapolation due to the decreased stability of extreme aggregates when sampling.
 For example, the p50 will also be more stable than the p99; the min and max are just extreme cases.

 To extrapolate, sampling weights are calculated as 1/sample rate.
 The sampling weights of each row are then used in the following ways: